TempPKG/chess.ig/README.md

 # Chess Game with Stockfish AI

 This is a simple chess game built using Python, PyQt5, and the `python-chess` library.
-It includes an AI opponent powered by Stockfish.
+It includes an AI opponent powered by [Stockfish](https://stockfishchess.org/), the world's strongest open-source chess engine.

 ## Features
 - Customizable board themes and piece sets.